unauthorizedlogin/ecks/SECURITY.md

 Examples include:

-- Vulnerabilities affecting user data
+- Vulnerabilities affecting user or developer data
 - Unsafe file handling
-- Code execution risks
+- Arbitrary code execution
-- Exploitable permissions issues
+- Privilege escalation or permission bypass
 - Distribution or packaging vulnerabilities
-- Issues that could affect other developers using the framework
+- Security issues affecting projects built with or distributed alongside the framework

 ---

 # What Is Not a Security Issue?

-The following should be reported through normal support channels:
+The following should be reported through the normal GitHub issue tracker or community support channels:

 - Gameplay bugs
 - UI issues
 - Missing features
 - Balance concerns
-- Documentation problems
+- Documentation errors
-- General errors
+- General framework bugs
+- Feature requests

 ---

 # Response Process

-Reports will be reviewed and investigated as soon as possible.
+Every report will be reviewed privately.

 If a valid security issue is confirmed:

-- The issue will be prioritized appropriately
+- The issue will be investigated and prioritized.
-- A fix will be developed
+- A fix will be developed and tested.
-- Release notes may be provided after resolution
+- A security advisory may be published after a fix is available.
+- Acknowledgment may be given to the reporter unless they request to remain anonymous.

 ---

 # Scope

-The security policy applies to:
+This policy applies to:

-- ecks RPG Framework/Engine
+- The ecks RPG Framework
-- Official tools
+- Official development tools
 - Official documentation
 - Official distribution packages

-Third-party plugins, assets, and external dependencies are covered by their respective maintainers.
+Third-party plugins, assets, libraries, and dependencies remain subject to their respective maintainers and security policies.

+---

+Thank you for helping keep the ecks ecosystem secure.